Contact at organisation: Eileen Collins, Irish Guide Dogs for the Blind

 - Is accountable for what is done and takes ownership for achievement.

-- For qualified trainers only: Qualified trainer from an accredited body with a proven track record of delivering key outputs.
+- Guide Dog recognised Instructor or Trainer qualification with a proven track record of delivering key outputs.

 - Proven track record for consistently meeting and exceeding goals and delivering a superior level of job performance.